Albanian opposition holds anti-govt rally, demands new vote

-TIRANA, Albania (AP) — Albanian opposition supporters have surrounded the parliament building and are demanding that the government resign, claiming it’s corrupt and has links to organized crime.
+TIRANA, Albania (AP) — Thousands of protesters supporting Albania’s opposition surrounded the parliament building Thursday and demanded the government step down, claiming it’s corrupt and has links to organized crime.

-Hundreds of police and rolls of barbed wire are protecting the parliament building in downtown Tirana, the capital, from the protesters and Thursday’s parliament session has already been cancelled.
+Hundreds of police and rolls of barbed wire are protecting the parliament building in downtown Tirana, the capital, from the protesters.
+Thursday’s parliament session was cancelled.

 Opposition lawmakers, led by the center-right Democratic Party of Lulzim Basha, have signed letters of resignation from parliament and are demanding an early election.